PrincetonUniversity/BrainPipe/README.md

 # *Installation Instructions*:
 * Things you will need to do beforehand:
 	* Elastix needs to be compiled on the cluster - this was challenging for IT here and suspect it will be for your IT as well.
 	* After downloading this package onto your data server (where the cluster has access to it), you will need to install the following depencies.
-I suggest using an python environment to do this (2.7, not 3+; see below).
+I suggest using an python environment to do this.
 	* This package was made for linux/osx, not windows.
 If running windows I would suggest using a virutal machine.
 		(1) [Download Virtual Box](https://www.virtualbox.org/wiki/Downloads)
 		(2) [Download Linux Ubuntu](https://www.ubuntu.com/download)